Ansalos/Graduation-Project/README.md

 - Supports optional logging of all decision data (Q, P, N, PUCT score, and Warnsdorff degree) to a CSV file.

 - Includes the `Analyze_Decisions.py` script to extract interpretable heuristics from move logs using a decision tree classifier.
+- **Rule-Based Heuristic Player**: A neural-free AI mode that uses extracted decision-tree-based rules from previous PUCT simulations.
+It mimics learned patterns of strong play using lightweight, symbolic logic, making it interpretable and fast without relying on neural networks.

 ## Repository Structure